flame-engine/flame/doc/flame/rendering/text_rendering.md

 elements only expose a simpler `draw` method which is unaware of sizing and positioning.

 However, the other types of Text Elements, Text Nodes, and Text Styles must be used if the intent is to create an entire document (multiple blocks or paragraphs), enriched with formatted text.
-Currently, these extra features of the system are not exposed through FCS; but can be used directly.
+In order to render an arbitrary TextElement, you can alternatively use the `TextElementComponent` (see above).

 An example of such usages can be seen in [this example](https://github.com/flame-engine/flame/blob/main/examples/lib/stories/rendering/rich_text_example.dart).